vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 A distributed port group that container VMs use to communicate with each other.

-The `bridge-network` option is **mandatory** if you are deploying a virtual container host to vCenter Server.
+The `bridge-network` option is **mandatory** if you are deploying a VCH to vCenter Server.

 In a vCenter Server environment, before you run `vic-machine create`, you must create a distributed virtual switch and a distributed port group.
 You must add the target ESXi host or hosts to the distributed virtual switch, and assign a VLAN ID to the port group, to ensure that the bridge network is isolated.
 For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md#networkreqs).

 You pass the name of the distributed port group to the `bridge-network` option.
-Each virtual container host requires its own distributed port group.
+Each VCH requires its own distributed port group.

 **IMPORTANT**
-- Do not assign the same `bridge-network` distributed port group to multiple virtual container hosts.
-Sharing a distributed port group between virtual container hosts might result in multiple container VMs being assigned the same IP address.
+- Do not assign the same `bridge-network` distributed port group to multiple VCHs.
+Sharing a distributed port group between VCHs might result in multiple container VMs being assigned the same IP address.
 - Do not use the `bridge-network` distributed port group as the target for any of the other `vic-machine create` networking options.

-If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.
+If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

-The `bridge-network` option is **optional** when you are deploying a virtual container host to an ESXi host with no vCenter Server.
-In this case, if you do not specify `bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the virtual container host.
+The `bridge-network` option is **optional** when you are deploying a VCH to an ESXi host with no vCenter Server.
+In this case, if you do not specify `bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the VCH.
 You can optionally specify this option to assign an existing port group for use as the bridge network for container VMs.
-You can also optionally specify this option to create a new virtual switch and port group that have a different name to the virtual container host.
+You can also optionally specify this option to create a new virtual switch and port group that have a different name to the VCH.

 <pre>--bridge-network <i>distributed_port_group_name</i></pre>